WRC Remote Hearings

 We may also collect your personal data in relation to objections to remote hearings.

-We would remind parties not to submit any data which is not strictly necessary to support your case and to be mindful of your own GDPR obligations.
+We would remind parties not to submit any personal data which is not strictly necessary to support your case and to be mindful of your own GDPR obligations.
+Please take whatever measures are necessary to ensure that personal data which is irrelevant to your case is not included in documentation submitted to the WRC.
+We would also ask parties to ensure that they do not send original documents.

 5. Why we are using your personal data?